Sliick / Articles / Product

 3. Pick a template from the list (only templates with an active release for this object appear).

-5. The PDF appears in the Files related list.
+5. The file appears in the Files related list.
 Click to open or download.

 That is the end-user experience.
-Everything else in this guide is about giving admins the tools to design those templates well and to scale generation up to bulk, automation, and multi-template bundles.
+Everything else in this guide is about giving admins the tools to design those templates well and to scale generation up to bulk, automation, multi-template bundles, and compliance-grade audit.

 Install, permission sets, and the org-wide theme